SteamDeckHomebrew/decky-plugin-template/README.md

 ```

 Note regarding licenses: Including a license is required for the plugin store if your chosen license requires the license to be included alongside usage of source-code/binaries!

-If you wish to distribute your plugin another way then you will need to build and bundle the plugin as a zip file.

 We cannot and will not distribute your plugin on the Plugin Store if it's license requires it's inclusion but you have not included a license to be re-distributed with your plugin in the root of your git repository.